rsksmart/devportal-1.0/rif/multisig/index.md

 title: RIF Multisig
 ---

 The objective of this project is to provide the RSK community with a safe and simple solution to create wallets that require multiple signatures to transact their funds.
-This kind of wallets are called _multisig wallets_.
+These kinds of wallets are called _multisig wallets_.

 <div class="container the-stack">